 Once you finish, click on Save.

-- Every API which is not documented in our API documentation can be changed at any moment.
+Every API that is not documented in our API documentation can be changed at any moment.

-- Make sure that at least 1 in 50 requests come back successfully.
-MoreApp automatically disables a subscriber once 50 consecutive failures have occurred.
+Make sure that at least 1 in 50 requests come back successfully.
+MoreApp automatically disables a Webhook when 50 consecutive failures have occurred.